Frequently asked questions about Young Friends’ sleepovers

 - Snacks and refreshments to have at the snack break time.
 Food will not be provided until breakfast, so you will probably need something to keep you going (there is tea/coffee for adults during the snack break at 21.00)

 Please note that items which need an electric plug are NOT permitted at the sleepovers e.g. motorised blow-up mattresses and phone chargers.
-We strongly recommend not bringing things with you that are of financial or sentimental value.
+We strongly recommend you do not bring items with you that are of financial or sentimental value.

 What are the adults’ responsibilities?